 Culligan

-Like other water softener companies, Culligan offers a 5-year warranty with its devices, while the dealer selling the devices adds another five years to that warranty.
+Culligan offers a 5-year warranty, while the dealer selling the devices adds another five years.
 We call this arrangement a 5-plus-5 warranty.
-Culligan water softeners are easy to service, and there’s negligible pressure loss.
-However, because Culligan devices are made overseas, they’re not NSF 44-certified.
+Culligan water softeners are easy to service, with negligible pressure loss.
+However, Culligan water softeners are made overseas and aren’t NSF 44 Certified.

 Rainsoft

 Rainsoft products also have a 5-plus-5 warranty.
-They’re as easy to service as Culligan devices, and the effect on water pressure is insignificant.
-Especially if you know an experienced dealer, Rainsoft softeners might be worth investigating, but they’re also made overseas, so they’re not NSF 44-certified either.
+They’re easy to service, and the effect on water pressure is insignificant.
+But they’re also made overseas, so they’re not NSF 44-certified either.

 Kinetico

-Not only does Kinetico offer a 5-plus-5 warranty, but its water softeners are made in America and NSF 44-certified, so they’re more unequivocally dependable than the former two options.
-Kinetico water softeners don’t use electronics, so they’re good for 24-hour usage without wasting energy.
-24-hour usage shouldn’t be a big benefit in most homes where people sleep at night.
+Not only does Kinetico offer a 5-plus-5 warranty, but some of their products are made in America and NSF 44-certified.
+Kinetico water softeners don’t use electronics, so they’re suitable for 24-hour usage without wasting energy.
+However, without electronics, it’s challenging to diagnose water issues.
+Leaking toilets are the number one reason water softeners stop working.

-Serviceability isn’t great.
-We give it a 5 of 10 because the water softener’s unique design splits the tank into two smaller tanks.
-This also has a profound effect on water pressure.
+Serviceability isn’t great because the water softener’s unique design splits the tank into two smaller tanks.
+This also has a profound effect on water pressure and calcium creep.
 Kinetico water softeners provide some of the lowest water pressure of all pro-grade water softeners.

 EcoWater

 In addition to a 5-plus-5 warranty, EcoWater provides a more direct option.
 For extra money, you can purchase a 10-year warranty from EcoWater without any warranty from the dealer.
-EcoWater offers filter material directly, and it’s one of the only companies that puts a warranty on its filters.
-Many vendors don’t like putting warranties on filters because it makes them liable for leaky faucets among other issues that’d be within the homeowner’s control.
+EcoWater is one of the only companies that offer a filter material warranty.
+Many vendors don’t like putting warranties on filter material (resin) because it makes them liable for leaky faucets, among other issues within the homeowner’s control.

 EcoWater softeners are made in America, and they’re NSF 44-certified.
 Between amazing performance and durable warranties, these water softeners can last for decades.
-High serviceability and indiscernible pressure loss force us to give these softeners an overall 10 of 10.
-They’re the best.
+They feature excellent serviceability and indiscernible pressure loss force.

-As you’ve read, there are stark differences among water softeners across this single category, though we stand almost exclusively by EcoWater.
-Water softeners can be great long-term investments in your home and your family’s health, so we hope you’ll at least consider the best.
+As you’ve read, there are stark differences among water softeners across this single category, though we find the Ecowater product line to be one of the best.
+Water softeners can be significant long-term investments in your home and your family’s health, so we hope you’ll at least consider the best.

 Angel Water can professionally install your water softener for the best results.

-Ultimately, we just want to provide healthier water to you and your family.
-Under the PurASoft brand, we make effective water softeners ourselves, but our inventory includes some of the devices from brands we’ve listed above, and we’re happy to install whichever one’s best for you.
+Ultimately, we want to provide you and your family with softer, healthier water.
+Under the PurASoft brand, we make effective water softeners ourselves.
+But our inventory includes some of the devices from brands we’ve listed above, and we’re happy to install whichever one’s best for you.

-If you see something you like among our water softeners, please call us at 847-382-7800 to schedule a free consultation with an expert.
+If you see something you like among our water softeners, please schedule a free consultation with one of our experts.
 You can also browse water softeners at our store in Barrington.
 Whomever you work with, we advise you to have your water softener professionally installed by a licensed plumber.